cis198-2016s/slides/03/content.md

 - A trait for types that are destructable (which is all types).
 - `Drop` requires one method, `drop`, but you should never call this method yourself.
-    - It's inserted automatically by the compiler when necesary.
+    - It's inserted automatically by the compiler when necessary.

 ---
 ## Addendum: Drop